 An enforcement agency may ask for additional information about the applicant’s special circumstances (s 23).
 The applicant has 14 days to either provide the extra information, or to ask for more time (s 22(3)).
 If the additional information is not provided on time, the enforcement agency may review the decision without it.

-Enforcement agencies conduct internal reviews following the procedure in section 24 of the Infringements Act, and decide whether to confirm or withdraw the A notice stating that a summary offence has been committed.
-It also states the amount of any fine that has to be paid.
-Includes many driving and parking offences.
-Also referred to as an ‘on-the-spot-fine’. under section 25(2).
+Enforcement agencies conduct internal reviews following the procedure in section 24 of the Infringements Act, and decide whether to confirm or withdraw the infringement notice under section 25(2).